AI Summary of Peer-Reviewed Research

 Key points

-• The instructional package combined case-based learning and concept mapping.
+• The instructional package combined case-based learning with concept mapping.

-• No clear differential pattern was found for identifying components and processes.
+• No clear differential pattern was seen for identifying components and processes.

-• Larger observed gains appeared for relationships, organization, and matter-energy cycles.
+• Observed gains were larger for relationships, organization, and matter-energy cycles.

-• The authors caution that the findings are associations, not teacher-independent causal effects.
+• The authors caution against treating the results as teacher-independent causal effects.

 Disclosure